silam/TopTenOWASPTutorial/README.md

 ### Security Principles

 ### 4.1-The principle of Least Privilege and Separation of Duties

 ### 4.2-The principle of Defense-in-Depth¶

 ### 4.3-The principle of Zero Trust¶

 ### 4.4-The principle of Security-in-the-Open¶

 ## 5-Security Misconfiguration

+A security misconfiguration is a  **flaw or weakness in a system or application that occurs due to improper setup, negligence in maintaining robust security protocols, or unintended oversight in the configuration process** .
+These misconfigurations can lead to unauthorized access, data breaches, and other security incidents.

 ### 5.1-Debug and Stack Trace